China says US orders it to close its consulate in Houston

 “The unilateral closure of China’s consulate general in Houston within a short period of time is an unprecedented escalation of its recent actions against China,” Wang said at a daily news briefing.

 There was no immediate confirmation or explanation from the U.S. side.
+Besides its embassy in Beijing, the U.S. has five consulates in mainland China, according to its website.
+They are in Shanghai, Guangzhou, Chengdu, Wuhan and Shenyang.

-Media reports in Houston said that authorities had responded to reports of a fire at the consulate.
+Media reports in Houston said that authorities had responded to reports of a fire at the Chinese Consulate.
 Witnesses said that people were burning paper in what appeared to be trash cans, the Houston Chronicle reported, citing police.

+Police were told that occupants were given until 4 p.m.
+Friday to leave the property, the Chronicle said.

+Houston police said in a tweet that officers responded to “a meet the firefighter” call at the Chinese Consulate building at 3417 Montrose Blvd.
+The tweet said that smoke was observed in an outdoor courtyard area, and that officers were not allowed to enter the building.